Santiago-Dubov/Dubov-Santiago/content/authors/admin/_index.md

 ---
 Santiago Dubov is a recent graduate in Computer and Information Engineering from the University of Cambridge.
 He is currently completing a 3 month internship as a Machine Learning Engineer in the search team at spotify.

 For his masters thesis he focused on using data augmentation to improve the current systems used for automatic grammar error of speech.
-This involved a lot of work with transformers and large pre-trained models such as BERT.
+This involved significant work with transformer models and NMT.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.